I apologise for being late to the House. I am not usually caught on the hop, but I was today.

-The Citizens Information Board, CIB, is a statutory body, established by the Oireachtas.
-In addition to its own statutory responsibilities on information and advocacy, it has statutory responsibility for the countrywide networks of Citizens Information Services, CIS, and Money Advice and Budgeting Service, MABS.
+The Citizens Information Board, CIB, is a statutory body established by the Oireachtas.
+In addition to its own statutory responsibilities on information and advocacy, it has statutory responsibility for the countrywide networks of Citizens Information Services, CIS, and Money Advice & Budgeting Service, MABS.

 In February this year the board of CIB decided to change its governance from 93 individual service delivery companies to an eight region model, each with its own CIS and MABS regional company.

 Also in February, the Citizens Information Board appeared before the Joint Oireachtas Committee on Social Protection regarding its planned restructuring of CIS and MABS.
-The committee recommended a cost benefit analysis on the new regional board model be carried out.
-Following a procurement exercise, the Citizens Information Board commissioned independent economic consultants to provide a cost benefit analysis.
+The committee recommended a cost-benefit analysis on the new regional board model be carried out.
+Following a procurement exercise, the Citizens Information Board commissioned independent economic consultants to provide that analysis.
 Its report was submitted to the committee on 21 September.
 I was also provided with the report and am pleased to note its findings indicate strong support for the implementation of the board's decision in February.

 I understand the report was circulated to the board of CIB for information in advance of its last meeting on 20 September.
 It is also my understanding that the minutes of that meeting have not yet been approved by the board and so have not yet been published.